apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud.md

 After a minute or so (especially the first time), you'll have a `prod-bundle` folder in your project.

+> VERY IMPORTANT: check your `.gitignore` file.
+If it it contains `data` on a line by itself, *change this line* to `/data`.
+Otherwise, you will be unable to commit a complete bundle to git, and Heroku will not deploy it properly.
+We have fixed this in the latest version of our boilerplate project.

-**Commit that folder to git.** Heroku uses git for deployment, so we do want it there!
+**Commit that folder to git** (after FIRST checking for the `.gitignore` problem mentioned above).
+Heroku uses git for deployment, so we do want it there!

 ### Telling Heroku to use the bundle